DataDog/integrations-core/docs/dev/marketplace_offering.md

 The Datadog Marketplace is a digital marketplace where Datadog Technology Partners can list their paid offerings to Datadog users.

-While the **Integrations** page includes integrations and custom dashboard widgets built by both Datadog and Technology Partners at no cost, the **Marketplace** page is a commercial platform for Datadog customers and Technology Partners to buy and sell a variety of offerings including Agent-based or API-based integrations, custom dashboard widgets, software subscriptions/licenses, and professional services.
+While the **Integrations** page includes integrations and custom dashboard widgets built by both Datadog and Technology Partners at no cost, the **Marketplace** page is a commercial platform for Datadog customers and Technology Partners to buy and sell a variety of offerings including Agent-based or API-based integrations, custom dashboard widgets, software licenses, and professional services.

 ## List an offering

 All Technology Partners can list an out-of-the-box integration on the **Integrations** page, or a commercial paid offering on the **Marketplace** page.
 The following types of offerings are supported on the Datadog Marketplace:

 ### Integrations
 Marketplace integrations that submit third-party data or pull data from a user's Datadog account through the [Datadog Agent][15] or the [Datadog API][16].
-These integrations can contain a variety of data such as out-of-the-box metrics, events, logs, and more.
+These integrations can contain a variety of data types, such as metrics, events, logs, traces, and more.

 ### Software licenses
-Software licenses, or subscriptions to SaaS solutions, enable you to deliver and license software solutions to customers through the Datadog Marketplace.
+Software licenses to SaaS solutions, enable you to deliver and license software solutions to customers through the Datadog Marketplace.

 ### Custom dashboard widgets
 A custom dashboard widget that adds visual functionality to existing integration data (or other data within Datadog).